IAmJuniorB/PyMaths/README.md

 # Math Module
-A library full of mathematical algorithms, constants, and functions.
+A work in progress, incomplete, library full of mathematical algorithms, constants, and functions.

 # Algorithm Class
 This is a Python class that implements various algorithms, including finding the greatest common divisor using Euclid's algorithm, computing logarithms with a specified base, counting the occurrences of words in a text, and performing operations with fractions.